Introduction to animation

-Animation is a great tool that lets you interact with the visitors of your site.
+Animation is a great tool that lets site's visitors interact with your site content.

-— It attracts attention to a particular section, button, form or element.
+- to attract attention to a particular section, button, form or element;

-— It calls to some action: to click a button, to fill in a form, to give contact info, etc.
+- to encourage a certain action: to click a button, to fill in a form, to give contact info, etc;

 Animation should not distract attention from the main point: users visit sites to get some information.
-It should help them in the search and not interfere with it.
-That's why you need to check that your animation doesn't slow down the site performance.
+It should help them to navigate and not interfere with it.
+That's why you should check that your animation doesn't slow down the site performance.

-Any set-up animation can be copied and pasted to other elements.
+TIPYou can copy any set-up animation and paste it to other elements.

 Presets

-A preset is a saved set of animation settings that represent main types of element movement.
+A preset is an animation with predefined settings that showcase main types of element movement.

 Simple presets are animations made of one step: an element moves from the point A to the point B, resizes, becomes transparent/opaque, rotates or stretches.

-Complex presets contain more complicated animations that are made of several steps or several parameters of a step.
+Complex presets include more complicated animations that are made of several steps or several parameters of a step.
 Presets are a handy way to start creating animation.

-You can change the settings of any preset as you see fit.
+You can customize any preset as you see fit.
 The example below shows how to change the settings of the first step.
-But you can also change the settings of the initial state and add new steps.
+But you can also change the settings of the initial state or add new steps.

 Animation from scratch

-If you choose Start from scratch, you need to specify all the settings values on your own.
+If you choose Start from scratch, you need to enter all the settings values on your own.

 Number of replays